ivopc/phaser3-illuminated/README.md

 Create object to make rect shadows.

 ### scene.illuminated.createDiscObject(centerX, centerY, radius)
-Create object to make circluar shadows.
+Create object to make circular shadows.
 ### lamp.createLighting(opaqueObjects)
 In opaqueObjects just add a array of rectangle objects or disc objects or both.

 For more detail check the examples/script.js in repository, the code is fully commented.

+# License

+phaser3-illuminated is released under the [MIT License](https://opensource.org/licenses/MIT).